How to book a course?

 The person providing the training must sign the practice document.

-All lifts must be inspected by a qualified professional (expert inspection) at least once a year.
 Inspection and maintenance reports must be available to all employers and employees who will use the lift.

 The employer is responsible for planning and risk assessing the work.